-- 23.1.1 Staff must seek budget holder approval for any expenditure they incur which they wish to be reimbursed by the Academy.
-Verbal approval must be sought for items up to £50.
-An official order form must be signed off by the appropriate budget holder before any items over £50 are purchased through expenses. - 23.1.2 Expense claims are to be approved by the Principal and a VAT receipt and order form attached where appropriate. - 23.1.3 Academy Principals expenses are to be approved by the CEO and CEO expenses are to be approved by the Chair of Trustees. - 23.1.4 Mileage is payable and is aligned to the HMRC mileage allowance rates and claimed through the monthly payroll.
-Travel claims can only be made for additional mileage over and above the standard home to work travel. - 23.1.5 The rates which will be reimbursed are set annually by the HMRC; the current approved rates are: - a) Up to 10,000 miles 45.0p per mile for business use - b) Over 10,000 miles 25.0p per mile - c) Passenger miles 3.0p per mile - d) Motorcycle 24p per mile - 23.1.6 All claims should be submitted as soon as possible, but no later than a month after incurring the expense.
+- 23.1 Staff must seek budget holder approval for any expenditure they incur which they wish to be reimbursed by the Academy.
+Signed approval by the Academy Principal must be sought for items up to £50 prior to the purchase.
+Any other purchases over £50.00 should be purchased through the charge card (see section 31).
+Staff expenses should not exceed £50.00. - 23.2 Expense claims are to be approved by the Principal and a VAT receipt and order form attached where appropriate. - 23.3 Academy Principals expenses are to be approved by the CEO and CEO expenses are to be approved by the Chair of Trustees.

-The submission of a false claim by a claimant is a serious offence which could result in disciplinary action. - 23.1.7 Staff are responsible for tracking the cumulative miles claimed in an annual period and adjusting the mileage rate accordingly.
+- 23.4 Mileage is payable and is aligned to the HMRC mileage allowance rates and claimed through the monthly payroll.
+Travel claims can only be made for additional mileage over and above the standard home to work travel. - 23.5 The rates which will be reimbursed are set annually by the HMRC; the current approved rates are: - a) Up to 10,000 miles 45.0p per mile for business use - b) Over 10,000 miles 25.0p per mile - c) Passenger miles 3.0p per mile - d) Motorcycle 24p per mile - 23.6 All claims should be submitted as soon as possible, but no later than a month after incurring the expense.
+The submission of a false claim by a claimant is a serious offence which could result in disciplinary action. - 23.7 Staff are responsible for tracking the cumulative miles claimed in an annual period and adjusting the mileage rate accordingly.
 This will be checked and verified by the Central Trust HR team.